rekaj3773/CrisisLostAndFound/README.md

 	 - Usually a written request and permission can be granted by a local civic organization such as YMCA.
 	 - They may allow for any uncollected items to be held for extended duration, after you leave, before being donated or trashed.

+#### Credits
+I could not have done this without the encouragement of Jeannie Esti.
+Her sharing details and lost and found ideas has been crucial to this project!